-Make sure you bring along a couple of clean bottles to take home some juice, e.g. old milk containers.
+2. Containers for juice (or cider!) – make sure you bring along a couple of clean bottles to take home some juice, e.g. old milk containers.
 Give them a good clean in hot soapy water and a rinse.
 The juice will last a couple of days in the fridge or can be frozen and enjoyed later.

-Looking forward to seeing you all on Sunday!
+Looking forward to seeing you all on Saturday!